znikolovski/L738/README.md

 ### Lesson Context

-> The goal of the chapter is to experiment how editable frontend components are written.
+> The lesson illustrates how editable frontend components are developed.
 The chapter will go through topics such as

 * The consumption of AEM data
-* The notion of library of components and dynamic instantiation
+* The notion of library of components
+* The goods of delegating of the content structure
+* The dynamic instantiation of components
 * How to pilot the authoring experience

 #### Exercise 5.1